How Belief Works

 Objection 1

-It might be objected that even if we accept the above analysis there’s still one scenario in which formation of belief X is due to us assessing that claim X is true.
+It might be objected that even if we accept the above analysis there’s still one scenario in which the formation of belief X is due to us assessing that claim X is true.

-If we read or hear X, and we neither believed or disbelieved X immediately before doing so, and we completely trust X’s source on the subject of X, then we can assess that X is a true claim based on that trust, and this assessment will then immediately lead us to conclude X. This sequence of events doesn’t imply the infinite chain of belief formation that I referred to earlier, given that our belief that X is true is based on our trust of X’s source and so isn’t dependent on us believing that the claim X is true is true.
+If we read or hear X, and we neither believed or disbelieved X immediately before doing so, and we completely trust X’s source on the subject of X, then we can assess that X is a true claim based on that trust, and this assessment will then immediately lead us to conclude X. This sequence of events doesn’t imply the infinite chain of belief formation that I referred to earlier, given that our belief that X is true is based on our trust of X’s source and so isn’t dependent on us first believing that the claim X is true is true.

-Of course, not all of our beliefs form via us reading or hearing the believed claim.
+Of course, not all beliefs form via us reading or hearing the believed claim.
 Indeed, in the above sequence of events our belief that X is true forms via our trust of X’s source rather than via us reading or hearing the claim X is true.
 So the aim of this objection isn’t to show that the formation of belief X is always due to us assessing that X is true.
 Indeed, if it was, the objection wouldn’t provide a solution to the resulting problem of the infinite chain of belief formation.

 But the objection doesn’t even succeed in its limited aim of showing that the formation of belief X is sometimes due to us assessing that X is true, because it has two flaws.